jackocnr/intl-tel-input/README.md

+#### IMPORTANT: since v14 we have removed the jQuery dependency.
+See below for how to initialise and use the plugin with pure JavaScript.
+If you want to stick with the jQuery version, stick with v13.
+---

 # International Telephone Input [![Build Status](https://travis-ci.org/jackocnr/intl-tel-input.svg)](https://travis-ci.org/jackocnr/intl-tel-input)
 A JavaScript plugin for entering and validating international telephone numbers.
 It adds a flag dropdown to any input, detects the user's country, displays a relevant placeholder and provides formatting/validation methods.